Matt Morris (musician)

-Matthew David Morris (born Matthew Burton Morris on May 9, 1979) is an American singer, songwriter, and record producer.
+Matthew David Morris (born Matthew Burton Morris on May 9, 1979) is an American singer, songwriter, record producer, and former Episcopal priest.
 He has released solo projects on Tennman/Interscope Records, but is best known for his work as a songwriter and producer for a variety of artists, including Joy Williams, Justin Timberlake, Christina Aguilera, Kelly Clarkson, Reba McEntire, Mary J. Blige, Sarah McLachlan, Kimbra, and Cher.

-He achieved early fame when he appeared on the Disney Channel television series The All-New Mickey Mouse Club, A.K.A.
-MMC in the early 1990s, where he was a cast member from 1991 to 1996 (seasons 4–7).
+He achieved early success when he appeared on the Disney Channel television series The All New Mickey Mouse Club (MMC) in the early 1990s, where he was a cast member from 1991 to 1995 (seasons 4–7).
 Morris' January 2010 performance of Leonard Cohen's "Hallelujah" with Justin Timberlake and Charlie Sexton on the Hope for Haiti Now telethon became the most downloaded song from the international broadcast's digital release and went to No. 1 on the iTunes music chart and No. 13 on the Billboard Hot 100.

 Early life

 Matt Morris was born and reared in Denver, Colorado by his mother and stepfather, and had no intention of being a country singer like his father, Gary Morris, an American country music artist who charted a string of countrypolitan-styled hit songs throughout the 1980s.
 However, Morris learned much about songwriting from his father, Gary.

 Morris's biological parents divorced while he was still an infant.
 Morris was raised in Denver by his mother Teri Hernandez, and his stepfather Ken.
 They lived in the Barnum neighborhood of Denver until Morris was in the fourth grade, when they moved to Bear Valley.

-In 1991, when Morris was in sixth grade, he joined the cast of the Mickey Mouse Club.
-His cast mates included future collaborator and pop superstars Justin Timberlake and Christina Aguilera.
-The show ended in 1994, when Morris was 15.
+In 1991, when Morris was in sixth grade, he joined the cast of The All New Mickey Mouse Club.
+Fellow castmates included future collaborators and pop superstars Justin Timberlake, Christina Aguilera, Britney Spears, Ryan Gosling, Keri Russell, and JC Chasez.
+His other castmates included Nikki Deloach, Rhona Bennett, and Chasen Hampton.
+The show ended in 1995.
 Morris returned to his home in Denver, Colorado with the intention of distancing himself from the entertainment industry and reconnecting with his friends and family.
 Morris attended John F. Kennedy High School and starred in a number of high school plays, including South Pacific and The King and I.

 Morris grew up in an Episcopalian household.